-Taught by leading academics from Leeds University Business School and the School of Geography, you’ll explore a range of analytical techniques including applied Geographic Information Systems (GIS) and retail modelling, consumer and predictive analytics and data visualisation.
-You’ll also develop the softer skills to use the results of these analyses to inform decisions about marketing strategy.
+Taught by leading academics from Leeds University Business School and the School of Geography, you’ll explore a range of analytical techniques including applied Geographic Information Systems (GIS) and retail modelling, consumer and predictive analytics, and data visualisation.
+You’ll also develop the skills to use analytic data to inform decisions about marketing strategy.

-Thanks to our connections with businesses worldwide, you’ll have access to emerging trends in topics such as consumer behaviour, decision science and digital and interactive marketing.
-You’ll further develop your practical skills with the opportunity to work on a live data project provided by a company.
+Thanks to our connections with businesses worldwide, you’ll have access to emerging trends in various areas, including consumer behaviour, decision science and digital and interactive marketing.
+You’ll further develop your practical skills by working on a live data project provided by a company.

 This course combines the latest thinking and developments from the Leeds University Business School and the School of Geography.

 Gain access to a wealth of expertise and resources in data sciences from the Leeds Institute for Data Analytics on campus.

 Join Leeds Data Science Society, a group of diverse individuals at the University who share an interest in 'big data' and analytics.
 The society hosts numerous workshops and events throughout the year.